Yieldebaran/yieldebaran-interface/README.md

 ## Why the app works so smoothly

 To load all the data we perform only a couple of aggregated requests [here](src/Yieldebaran/Data/fetchEapsData.ts) via [ethcall library](https://github.com/Destiner/ethcall) and one to the [FTMScan API](https://ftmscan.com/apis) to get the 7d old block number in order to calculate 7d avg APY

+We don't use any third party data-providers (except for the FTMScan) even for fetching asset prices - we extract it straight from the blockchain.